akkireddyrajesh/jNode/typescript.md

 ## import .json files as modules in typescript
-  in tsonfig.json -> compilerOptions add below property :
+  In tsonfig.json -> compilerOptions add property :
           "resolveJsonModule": true,
-  ``